rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Both the SAML response on line 2 and the SAML assertion on line 34 might be signed.
 Rackspace Identity might verify both signatures.
 However, you should note that while signing the SAML response is optional, signing the SAML assertion is required.
-This means that a message that has a single signature at the SAML response level is rejected.
+Therefore, the system rejects a message that has a single signature at the SAML response level.

 A SAML response can have many assertions.
 In this case, all assertions must be signed, and the same issuer must issue them all.
 Rackspace Identity